R.U.R.: Production history and translations

-In 1989, a new, unabridged translation by Claudia Novack-Jones restored the elements of the play eliminated by Selver.
+In 1989, a new, unabridged translation by Claudia Novack-Jones, based on Čapek's revised 1921 version, restored the elements of the play eliminated by Playfair.
 Another unabridged translation was produced by Peter Majer and Cathy Porter for Methuen Drama in 1999.
+An open access unabridged translation by David Wyllie was published by the University of Adelaide in 2006, and updated in 2014.